Last Updated on 22 June 2024 by Cycloscope

 We kept going north, driving to the Epupa Falls via Opuwo (stop in town if you can, you’ll see all the ethnic groups of Namibia together).
 The falls are located along the Kunene River, the natural border between Angola and Namibia.

-It felt so good to finally see trees and waters again, we decided to stay two nights.
-Big baobabs, makalani palms, wild figs and medicinal plants I don’t know the name of.
+It felt so good to finally see trees and water again, so we decided to stay two nights.
+Big baobabs, makalani palms, wild figs, and medicinalย plants I don’t know the name of.
 A sort of oasis in the desert.

 Visiting the falls is free, there are guided tours available but they asked us for a stunning 250 NAD (17 USD) per person so we went by ourselves.